TravHaran/geometric-motion-planning/README.md

 them with focused tests and theory notes, and exposes their behavior through an interactive visualizer.

-The current implementation plans routes for a point robot among polygonal obstacles using visibility graphs with BFS, Dijkstra's algorithm, or A*.
-BFS minimizes edge count, while Dijkstra and A* minimize geometric path length.
-The long-term direction is to progress from these foundations toward clearance planning, configuration spaces, sampling-based methods, and eventually humanoid motion-planning research.
-Those later stages are planned research, not current capabilities.

 For detailed implementation status, conventions, and milestones, see [PROJECT_STATE.md](PROJECT_STATE.md).